NAPLES AREA PROFESSIONAL LEAGUE

 Section 2.
 Qualifications for Active Membership.

 1. Active membership is open to only one individual member of a particular type of business or organization in the Naples area who has a significant, active participation in that business or organization as an owner or employee.
+If business specializes in multiple services, one category is to be selected as the service/business the member will represent the group for.

 2. Individuals seeking active membership through Multi Level Marketing (MLM) based businesses shall not be eligible for active membership.